l1siki-dev/okinawa_gametheory/docs/en/01_1._Fake_Tourism/01a_fake_graph_deep_dive.md

+#todo: this is an empty placeholder
+- How the official "Tourism Revenue" works
+- Estimation of real revenue.
+- Quick calculation of profit and tax income.
+- Why do they fake? explanation.

 # Tourism revenue is fake in the firstplace.

 We learned the revenue is decieving figure to hide the poor performance of the tourism.